6502-retro/6502-retro-os/docs/6502-RETRO-SFM-PG.md

 The bios functions do not automatically echo text back to the terminal or check for CTRL+C.

+### Serial Settings

+The serial interface does not support hardware flow control.
+A future revision of the PCB will have a jumper for enabling RTS or not.

+Set up your serial terminal to use 115200 BAUD, 8 data bits and 1 stop bit.
+(115200-8N1)

 ## Chapter 3: File Headers for XModem

 When an application is loaded by the XModem utiltiy it reads the first 2 bytes